kestra-io/docs/docs/architecture/README.md

 Kestra's core is not by itself able to handle many task types.
 We have therefore included a [Plugins](../../plugins) system that allows developing as many task types as you need.
 A wide range of plugins is already available, and many more will be delivered by the Kestra team!

-Plugins are also used to provide different implementations for Kestra internal components like its Internal Storage.
+Plugins are also used to provide different implementations for Kestra's internal components like its Internal Storage.

 ## Deployment architecture